kevinfiol/kevinfiol.github.io/blog/making-your-numeric-keypad-work-on-a-xubuntu-2004-vm-virtualbox.md

 numlockx on
 ```

 Now in Xubuntu, go to your Whisker Menu (or whatever launcher/menu you're using) and navigate to `Settings -> Accessibility -> Mouse` and disable `Use mouse emulation`.

-If you're on Ubuntu, or another DE other than XFCE, you may be looking for a menu called `Universal Access`.
+If you're on vanilla Ubuntu (GNOME), or another DE other than XFCE, you may be looking for a menu called `Universal Access`, wherein you'll want to disable a feature called `Control the pointer using the keypad`.

 You may need to log out and back in to confirm this works.